charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 - Type in **markdown-writer**
 - Press the install button

-Set up the key bindings.
+Now it is time to setup the key bindings.

-- Go back to the Settings page if you are not still there.
+- Go to the Atom **Settings** page.
-- Choose KeyBindings
+- Choose **KeyBindings**
 - Click the blue **your keybindings** link near the top
-- Paste in the contents of [this file](https://github.com/zhuochun/md-writer/blob/master/keymaps/sample-linux.cson)
+- At the end of the file, paste in the contents of [this file](https://github.com/zhuochun/md-writer/blob/master/keymaps/sample-linux.cson)
-  - In general you can overwrite the contents of the existing **keymaps.cson** file, which is just a long comment.
-Or keep the comments if you find them helpful.
-Of course, if there is something other than comments in the file, then you might want to preserve them.

 ## Using Markdown